Imranzafer/Drug-Repurposing-in-Multiple-Sclerosis-/README.md

-**Computational Pipeline for B-Cell–Targeted Drug Repurposing in Multiple Sclerosi**s **Overview**
+**Computational Pipeline for B-Cell–Targeted Drug Repurposing in Multiple Sclerosi**

+**Overview**
-__This repository contains a comprehensive computational pipeline integrating transcriptomics, network pharmacology, molecular docking, molecular dynamics (MD), virtual screening, and ADME/Tox profiling to identify B-cell hub genes and repurposable drug candidates for Multiple Sclerosis (MS).
-The workflow is fully documented to ensure reproducibility and transparency._
+_This repository presents a comprehensive computational pipeline for B-cell–targeted drug repurposing in Multiple Sclerosis (MS), integrating transcriptomic analysis, network pharmacology, molecular docking, molecular dynamics (MD), virtual screening, and ADME/Tox profiling.
+The workflow begins with GEO-based data acquisition and preprocessing using R (v4.3.0) and Bioconductor (v3.18), followed by differential expression analysis (limma/GEO2R) to identify significant DEGs.
+High-confidence hub genes are then mapped via STRING and visualized with Cytoscape, with modules detected using MCODE.
+Potential therapeutic compounds are screened and docked using AutoDock Vina and Glide, and the top hits are further validated through 100 ns MD simulations in Desmond with OPLS_2005 force field.
+Finally, ADME/Tox profiling (SwissADME, pkCSM) evaluates pharmacokinetic and toxicity properties.
+All scripts, software versions, parameters, and processing steps are fully documented to ensure reproducibility and transparency, making this repository a robust resource for researchers exploring B-cell–centric therapeutics in MS._
 _
 **Repository Contents**

-Data_Preprocessing/ – R scripts for GEO data preprocessing and differential expression analysis.
+****Data_Preprocessing/** **– R scripts for GEO data preprocessing and differential expression analysis.

-PPI_Network/ – Cytoscape session files, STRING network data, and module detection results.
+**PPI_Network/** – Cytoscape session files, STRING network data, and module detection results.

-Docking/ – AutoDock Vina and Glide docking input/output files.
+**Docking/** – AutoDock Vina and Glide docking input/output files.

-MD_Simulation/ – Desmond MD input files and trajectory outputs.
+**MD_Simulation/** – Desmond MD input files and trajectory outputs.

-Virtual_Screening/ – LigPrep-prepared ligands, Glide docking results, and top compound lists.
+**Virtual_Screening**/ – LigPrep-prepared ligands, Glide docking results, and top compound lists.

-ADMET_Analysis/ – SwissADME and pkCSM results with drug-likeness and toxicity predictions.
+**ADMET_Analysis/** – SwissADME and pkCSM results with drug-likeness and toxicity predictions.

-README.md – This file, describing the project, workflow, and methodology.
+**README.md** – This file, describing the project, workflow, and methodology.

 **Computational Workflow**
 **1. Data Acquisition & Preprocessing**